Bravelion2017/Cloud_Computing_Spring_2022_G5/README.md

 Cross Validation:
 The section for cross validation displays first hand test scores on the data set with several regression models.
 This gives us a view on what model works best for our data set.

-Decision Tree Regression, Random Forest Regression, Linear Regression
+Random Forest Regression, Linear Regression